Otann/otann.github.io/_posts/2016-03-20-chroma-bot-telegram-api.markdown

 I am not in the mood for taming threads manually today and would prefer a good abstraction for that matter.
 There are two major classes: [actors](https://en.wikipedia.org/wiki/Actor_model) and [communicating sequential processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes).
 They both utilise an idea of passing messages between independent entities:

-* **Actors** are more OOP-like.
+_Actors_ are more OOP-like.
 You focus on actors, define their purpose of life (like class) and how they react to messages (like methods).
 And they also have a state, like instances.
-  * **pro:** You can easily put different actors on different network nodes and scale in quantities since they process messages independently of each other
+  **(pro)** You can easily put different actors on different network nodes and scale in quantities since they process messages independently of each other.
-  * **con:** You have to keep an eye on message queues not to overflow, because processes of sending and receiving messages are not tied together.
+  **(con)** You have to keep an eye on message queues not to overflow, because processes of sending and receiving messages are not tied together.
-  * **con:** Actors exchange messages with each other directly, so they are logically tightly coupled to each other because they have to keep in mind each other's roles.
+  **(con)** Actors exchange messages with each other directly, so they are logically tightly coupled to each other because they have to keep in mind each other's roles.

-* **SCP** is functional-like approach.
+_SCP_ is functional-like approach.
 You focus on message queues.
 You define channel's role like you define a function, it should receive things of one sort and return the other.
-  * **pro:** Emitters and receivers of messages knows only about message queue purpose, so they are loosely coupled together.
+  **(pro)** Emitters and receivers of messages knows only about message queue purpose, so they are loosely coupled together.
-  * **con:** Often processes should wait for rendezvous to happen to continue their work.
+  **(con)** Often processes should wait for rendezvous to happen to continue their work.
 Putting or pulling messages will block execution until other side processes or provides a message.
 In that way, you don't have to worry about overflows of messages.
-  * **con:**  That rendezvous could give you troubles on scaling your system physically.
+  **(con)**  That rendezvous could give you troubles on scaling your system physically.

 Since Clojure is a deeply functional language, it is no surprise that we would use SCP approach today.
 The library for that is `core.async`.
 Its main concept is *channel*.
 Imagine it as a virtual place where data flows from one end to another, like a conveyor belt or a queue.
 You put data to one side and pull from the other: